AlexWang-16/react-lex-plus/README.md

 # react-lex-plus

 ReactJS AWS Lex Chat Component with additional features.
 Based on [React-Lex project](https://github.com/promediacorp/react-lex).
+Credits go to the original authors
+[promediacorp](https://github.com/promediacorp/) and [Alex Baranov](https://github.com/ab320012).
+My work builds on top of the work these giants have contributed.

 ## Additional Features